-Lemma 1.
-For every dominate node v, it can be connected to at most five dominator nodes in the unit disk graph model.
+Lemma 1: For every dominatee node v, it can be connected to at most 5 dominator nodes in unit disk graph model.

-Proof.
-For the sake of contradiction, assume that a node v has six dominator neighbors.
-We know in the unit disk centered at v, there must be two dominator neighbors w and u, the angle $\angle wvu$ is at most $\frac{\pi}{3}$ .
-So, the distance between w and u must be no more than one unit, which means that there is an edge between w and u in UDG.
+PROOF.
+For the sake of contradiction, assume that a node v

+has 6 dominator neighbors.
+We know in the unit disk centered at v there must have 2 dominator neighbors w and u, the angle $\angle wvu$ is at most $\frac{\pi}{3}$.
+So the distance between w and u must be no more than one unit, which means that there is an edge between w and u in UDG.
 This is a contradiction with the definition of maximal independent set.

-Generally, it is well-known that, for each node (dominator or dominatee), there are at most a constant number of dominators that are at most k units away.
+Generally, for each node (dominator or dominatee), there are at most a constant number of dominators that are at most k units awav.

-Lemma 2.
-For every node v, the number of dominators inside the disk centered at v with radius k-units is bounded by a constant $\ell_k$ .
+Lemma 2: For every node v, the number of dominators inside the disk centered at v with radius k-units is bounded by a constant l_k .

-Proof.
+PROOF.
 Because any two dominators are at least one unit away, the half-unit disks centered at dominators are disjoint with each other.
 In addition, all such dominators should be in the disk centered at v and with radius k.
-Then, $\ell_k$ is bounded by how many disjoint half-unit disks we can park in the disk centered at v with radius k+0.5.
-See Fig. 2.
-We have $\ell_k \leq \frac{\pi(k+0.5)^2}{\pi(0.5)^2} = (2k+1)^2$ using an area argument.
-When k=2,3,4, we have $\ell_k \leq 25,49,81$ .
+Then l_k is bounded by how many disjoint half-unit disks we can park in the disk centered at v with radius k + 0.5.
+See Figure 2.
+We have $\ell_k \leq \frac{\pi (k+0.5)^2}{\pi (0.5)^2} = (2k+1)^2$ using an area argument.
+When k = 2, 3, 4, we have $\ell_k < 25, 49, 81.$